ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 "assetamount": 100.00000000,
 </div>

-Indeed, Bob's wallet can now see the amount issued - of both the asset and the reissuance token!
+Indeed, Bob's wallet can now see both the amount of the asset and its reissuance token that were issued.

-Just like any other asset we can send our "demoasset" from Alice's address to Bob's using the 'sendtoaddress" command.
-This differs from its implementation in Bitcoin's source code in that it accepts an additional parameter where you can also specify the type of asset you are sending.
-Be aware that the step above where we imported the issuance blinding key is not required in order to transact the asset itself, all that does is enables another wallet to view the issuance details in full.
+Just like any other asset in Elements, we can send our "demoasset" from Alice's address to Bob's using the "sendtoaddress" command.
+This differs from its implementation in Bitcoin's source code in that it accepts an additional parameter, which allows you to specify the type of asset to be sent.
+Be aware that the step above where we imported the issuance blinding key is not required in order to transact an issued asset between addresses and wallets.
+Importing the issuance blinding key just enables another wallet to view the issuance details in full.

 ~~~~
 E2DEMOADD=$(e2-cli getnewaddress)